 Finding out if the claim is true and assessing whether it fits the description of research misconduct is the first stage.
 In this first phase, it is also necessary to look into any potential conflicts of interest that may exist between the people who are accused of misbehaviour.

 The charges are sent to the corresponding author, who is then asked to answer in-depth on behalf of all co-authors, if there is a chance that there was scientific misconduct or other significant research abnormalities.
 After the reply has been received and assessed, it may be subjected to further scrutiny and consultation with subject-matter experts (such as statisticians).
 Clarifications, more analyses, or both, published as letters to the editor, frequently including a correction notice and revision to the published article, are adequate in situations when it is doubtful that wrongdoing has taken place.

 Institutions are required to look into claims of scientific misconduct properly and completely.
 The veracity of the scientific record is ultimately a responsibility that falls on authors, journals, and organisations.
 The JOAPR will continue to carry out its duties of ensuring the validity and integrity of the scientific record by responding appropriately to concerns about scientific misconduct and taking necessary actions based on evaluation of these concerns, such as corrections, retractions with replacement, and retractions.

 Grievances and Appeals

-JOAPR will have a clear procedure for handling complaints against the journal, Editorial Staff, Editorial Board or Publisher.
-The complaints will be clarified to the respected person with respect to the case of complaint.
-The scope of complaints include anything related to the journal business process, i.e. editorial process, found citation manipulation, unfair editor/reviewer, peer-review manipulation, etc. The complaint cases will be processed according to COPE guideline.
+JOAPR have a defined process for dealing with complaints about the publication, editorial staff, editorial board, or publisher.
+The complaints will be explained to the recognised individual with regard to the complaint case.
+The complaints' scope includes anything pertaining to the journal business process, such as the editorial process, finding citation manipulation, unfair editors/reviewers, peer-review manipulation, etc. The processing of the complaint cases shall follow COPE guidelines.